Neglecting user testing is a huge risk

 - We've shared our templates for user testing in this Google Sheets document.
 Make a copy and make it yours!

-- When testing our illustrations (“Write down any words or concepts that come to mind when you see this illustration”), we used 5-second tests from Usability Hub.
-See our example.
+- When testing our illustrations (“Write down any words or concepts that come to mind when you see this illustration”), we used Miro.

-- InvisionApp is excellent for fast prototypes - but also documenting user tests.
+- Figma is excellent for fast prototypes - but also documenting user tests.

-- On mobile, iPhone also has a built-in screen recording tool, and on Android, there are several apps to help you do this.
-However, when testing on mobile, hugging is our favorite technique.
+- On mobile, iPhone has a built-in screen recording tool, and on Android, there are several apps to help you do this.